-We cannot guarantee that the manufacture, use or marketing of ProTmune, FATE-NK100, our iPSC-derived cell product candidates, including FT500 and FT516, or any other product candidates that we develop, or the use of our cell programming technology, will not infringe third-party patents.
+We cannot guarantee that the manufacture, use or marketing of our existing product candidates or any other product candidates that we develop, or the use of our cell programming technology, will not infringe third-party patents.
 There may be third-party patents or patent applications with claims to materials, cell compositions, methods of manufacture or methods for treatment related to the use or manufacture of our product candidates.
-Our competitors may have filed, and may in the future file, patent applications which may later result in issued patents that our product candidates may infringe.
-In addition, third parties may obtain patents in the future and claim that use of our product candidates, any compositions formed during the manufacture, or any final product itself, the holders of any such patents may be able to block our ability to commercialize such product candidate unless we obtained a license under the applicable patents, or until such patents expire.
+Our competitors may have filed, and may in the future file, patent applications covering products and technologies similar to ours.
+Because patent applications can take many years to issue, there may be currently pending patent applications which may later result in issued patents that our product candidates may infringe.
+In addition, third parties may obtain patents in the future and claim that use of our technologies infringes upon these patents.
+If any third-party patents were held by a court of competent jurisdiction to cover aspects of the manufacture of any of our product candidates, any compositions formed during the manufacture, or any final product itself, the holders of any such patents may be able to block our ability to commercialize such product candidate unless we obtained a license under the applicable patents, or until such patents expire.
 Such a license may not be available on commercially reasonable terms or at all.